joric/avatars/README.md

 Neighbour users ([260863](https://api.github.com/user/260863) and [260865](https://api.github.com/user/260865)) exist.
 There's a [related stackoverflow question](https://stackoverflow.com/questions/49103466/how-to-programmatically-determine-if-a-github-account-uses-the-default-profile-p), that features this avatar.
 The image is not here also: https://github.com/identicons/260864.png (looks like this link only works for identicons 0..32768).
-If you know the origin of this avatar, write me via issues section.
+If you know the origin of this avatar, write me via the [issues](https://github.com/joric/avatars/issues) section.

 ## References